fpjohnston/TECO-64/doc/linux.md

  - If there is no period ('.') in the file name, it is assumed to end in '.tec'.

- - If TECO_INIT translates to a command string in single or double quotes, that string is executed as a series of TECO commands at start-up.

 | Example | Description |
 | ------- | ----------- |
 | TECO_INIT=init.tec | Use *init.tec* in current directory. |